Harder Stadium

-Harder Stadium is a 17,000-seat, outdoor multi-purpose stadium on the west coast of the United States, on the campus of the University of California, Santa Barbara in Santa Barbara, California.
-It serves as the on-campus soccer stadium for both the UC Santa Barbara Gauchos men's and women's programs and also for Santa Barbara Sky of the USL Championship beginning 2026.
+Harder Stadium is a 17,000-seat, outdoor multi-purpose stadium located on the campus of the University of California, Santa Barbara in Santa Barbara, California, United States.
+It serves as home for the UC Santa Barbara Gauchos men's and women's soccer programs, and also for Santa Barbara Sky of the USL Championship beginning in 2027.
 Currently used occasionally by the university's club rugby and lacrosse teams, it was originally the home of the defunct football program.

 History

 The stadium was built in 1966 and is named after Theodore "Spud" Harder, a former coach of the Gauchos' football team.
 The stadium hosted Vince Lombardi and the Green Bay Packers in January 1967 for their practices in the week ahead of the first Super Bowl.

 The UCSB football team played their home games at Harder Stadium until football was cut after the 1971 season due to budget cuts.
 UCSB brought football back as a non-scholarship sport in 1983 and by 1987 it was playing a full Division II and III schedule.
 In 1992, the NCAA ruled that Division I colleges must play at the Division I level in all sports; UCSB and a few other universities attempted to form a non-scholarship Division I-AAA level, but the effort failed and UCSB eventually dropped football.
 The stadium has a capacity of 17,000, and currently is the largest stadium on California's central coast.
 Along with the UCSB Events Center, it is one of the more well-attended athletic venues on the central coast.

 Harder Stadium hosted a memorial service for the victims of the 2014 Isla Vista Killings.
 The attendees included UC President Janet Napolitano, and over 20,000 students, staff, alumni, and community members.
 The stadium seats were filled over capacity as thousands more sat on the grass field.